 - Value (required argument) is the value that we wish to test.
 (This function takes in a cell)

 As a worksheet function, ISBLANK can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of this function, let us consider a few examples:

 Suppose we are given the following data:

-Suppose we wish to highlight cells which are empty, we can use the ISBLANK coupled with conditional formatting.
-For example, suppose we want to highlight the blank cells on the range A2:F9, we select the range and use a conditional formatting rule with the following formula: =ISBLANK(A2:F9).
+Suppose we wish to highlight cells that are empty.
+We can use the ISBLANK coupled with conditional formatting.
+For example, suppose we want to highlight the blank cells in the range A2:F9, we select the range and use a conditional formatting rule with the following formula: =ISBLANK(A2:F9).

 How to do conditional formatting?

 Under Home tab – Styles, click on Conditional Formatting.
 Then click on New Rule and then select – Use a Formula to determine which cells to format:

 Conditional formatting didn’t highlight cell E5.
 After checking, there is a formula inserted into the cell.

 The Excel ISBLANK function will return TRUE when a cell is actually empty.
 If a cell is an empty string (“”), ISBLANK will return FALSE, as it is not technically blank, and it won’t be highlighted as shown above.

 Extracting the first NON-Blank value in an array